-Feds: Uber self-driving SUV saw pedestrian but didn’t brake
+Feds: Uber self-driving SUV saw pedestrian; did not brake

 - Airbus says Boeing suffered little real damage from A350 and A380 subsidies that WTO has ruled illegal

-A video of the crash showed the driver looking down just before the woman was hit.
+A video of the crash showed the driver looking down just before the vehicle struck and killed 49-year-old Elaine Herzberg in Tempe, Arizona.

+Uber said in a company release that it has worked closely with the NTSB and is doing an internal review of its self-driving vehicle program.
+The company also has brought in former NTSB Chairman Christopher Hart “to advise us on our overall safety culture, and we look forward to sharing more on the changes we’ll make in the coming weeks.”

+The NTSB report comes a day after Uber pulled its self-driving cars out of Arizona, eliminating the jobs of about 300 people who served as backup drivers and performed other jobs connected to the vehicles.
+Uber had suspended testing of its self-driving vehicles in Arizona, Pittsburgh, San Francisco and Toronto while regulators investigated the cause of the March 18 crash.